 , dv}) and O(|Eo|), respectively.
 Since

 two vertices if the corresponding edges of tto belong to the same triangle.
-Then we only store a maximum spanning tree of the triangle derived graph, which is enough to store edge level structures of k-truss communities in the original graph.
-We show the formal definition of the triangle derived graph in Definition 7.
-We show an example of the triangle derived graph and a maximum spanning forest of it in Figure 3.
+Then, we only store a maximum spanning tree of the triangle-derived graph, which is enough to store the edge-level structures of k-truss communities in the original graph.
+We show the formal definition of a triangle-derived graph in Definition 7.
+We show an example of the triangle-derived graph and its maximum spanning forest in Figure 3.
 We outline the maximum spanning forest with bold lines.